Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 ---
-title: Overview of PowerShell for Azure Information Protection| Microsoft Docs
+title: Overview of PowerShell for Azure Information Protection
+titleSuffix: Microsoft Docs
 description: An introduction to the PowerShell modules that you can use with Azure Information Protection.
 services: azure
 author: batamig